bagder/http3-explained/en/proc-status.md

 and CDNs and Browsers have started launching initial support - though often behind flags.

-There are a number different [QUIC implementations listed](https://github.com/quicwg/base-drafts/wiki/Implementations) in the QUIC working groups' wiki pages.
+There are a number of different [QUIC implementations listed](https://github.com/quicwg/base-drafts/wiki/Implementations) in the QUIC working groups' wiki pages.